Roger Powell (musician): Programmer

-A talented computer programmer, Powell developed one of the first PC MIDI sequencers, Texture.
-Originally developed for the Apple II, Texture allowed the user to manipulate patterns of notes and store them on disk.
+Powell developed one of the first personal computer MIDI sequencers, Texture.
+Originally written for the Apple II, Texture allowed the user to manipulate patterns of notes and store them on disk.
 Soon after the MIDI protocol was introduced, Texture was ported to the IBM PC and the Amiga and utilized the Roland MPU-401 MIDI interface.
 Its celebrity users included Stevie Wonder and Bob James.
 Much of Powell's computer work pre-dated MIDI.
 He gave the first performance on an all digital synthesizer while working with Hal Alles, Douglas Bayer, and Gregory Sims at Bell Laboratories.
 Powell's talents led eventually to positions with WaveFrame (an "audio mainframe" synthesizer used by Peter Gabriel), Silicon Graphics and Alias/Wavefront.

 From 1997 to May 2009, he worked for Apple Computer as a senior programmer and technical lead for audio within Apple Professional Applications.
 He currently works at Electronic Arts as a Senior Producer on emerging music technologies.